-- 3. The alignment of the new-Strategic Plan (2017-2021) with the Sustainable Development Goals (SDGs) and the revision of WFP's financial framework present an opportunity for better integration of strategic results and management resultsperformance into a Corporate Results Framework (CRF). - 4.
+- 3. The alignment of the Strategic Plan (2017-2021) with the Sustainable Development Goals (SDGs) and the revision of WFP's financial framework present an opportunity for better integration of strategic results and management performance into a Corporate Results Framework (CRF). - 4.
 Recognizing the primacy of the global agenda and accountability to the people WFP serves, the new CRF emphasizes the programme results that drive WFP those linked to SDGs 2 and 17.
 These results are described in this document via strategic outcome categories, outcome indicators, output categories, output indicators and cross-cutting result indicators, so as to complete the programmatic results chain of WFP.
 As was the case with the SRF under the current Strategic Plan (2014-2017), these programmatic results will be submitted for Board approval, at the 2016 Second Annual Session in November. - 5.
 Commitment to management excellence remains and is recognized as a means to achieve the strategic results.
-Management performance is conceptualized as the single result of effective, efficient and economic support to operations to achieve the strategic results.
+Management performance is conceptualized as effective, efficient and economic support to operations to achieve the strategic results.
 At the corporate level this will be represented in a simpler format.
 At the country level it will be represented through better-integrated operations and management planning and reporting processes, supported by a structure that will more clearly align financing with results.
-The approach to management results modelperformance is outlined in this paper to provide a more holistic understanding of the CRF.
-As was the case with the current MRF, the Board will be asked to take note of the management results model,performance approach at its November 2016 session. - 6.
+The approach to management performance is outlined in this paper to provide a more holistic understanding of the CRF.
+As was the case with the current MRF, the Board will be asked to take note of the management performance approach at its November 2016 session. - 6.
 Building on the new financial framework and results chain, the consolidated CRF will simplify performance management at the country office level.
 It will support effective, efficient and economic management of operations while enhancing accountability and transparency. - 7.
-This is the fifth draft of the The CRF and the programme results component described below is the outcome of considerable deliberation and consultation.
-It will continue to be refined as necessary, taking into account the views of the Board in the period leading up to November 2016 with a view to seeking the Board's approval.
-The Secretariat will continue to develop the management performance model during 2016.
-Specifically, Regional Directors and the Leadership Group will jointly review proposed management results indicators at a retreat in late September; information on developments will continue to be provided to members informally, enabling them to take note of the model proposed in November.
+The CRF and the programme results component described below is the outcome of considerable deliberation and consultation.
+It will continue to be refined as necessary.
 The CRF builds on WFP's results chain, with the Strategic Plan at its apex, along with the new Country Strategy Plans and the new financial framework.
-Technical elements have been developed through four work steams:
+Technical elements have been developed through four work steams: - i) Theories of change.
+Theories of change have been developed for key programme areas.
+The theories of change provided a foundation for formulating CRF outcome categories, output categories and indicators. - ii) Preparation of outcome, output and activity categories.
+A draft set of strategic outcome, output and activity categories has been formulated for each programme area included in the CRF.
+These will form the basis for the formulation of strategic outcome, output and activity statements by country offices. - iii) Development of programme indicators.
+The CRF includes indicators for each Strategic Result: cross-cutting, strategic outcome and output.
+The current set of SRF indicators has been reviewed along with indicators used by other United Nations agencies to ensure alignment with other agencies and the globally agreed indicators used to measure and report national-government progress against the SDGs. - iv) Indicators for management performance.
+Management indicators reflect WFP's concept of value for money1 and reflect effectiveness, efficiency and economy.
+Indicators are determined after a review of existing WFP indicators and those used by other United Nations agencies and selected governments.
+WFP will also maintain a Management Indicator Compendium to support structured functional management and oversight.